-Now that every smartphone has at least one camera built into it, we’re taking more photos than ever.
+Smartphones are now responsible for the majority of photos that are taken.
 The downside is that these photos, collectively over time, take up a lot of room.
-Throw in videos, time-lapses, and burst shots, and you’ll easily fill up a 16GB device.
-The cause is that users don’t edit, back up,® or delete their photos, turning their phones into digital graveyards.
+Throw in videos, time-lapses, burst shots, snaps, and uncompressed RAW files, and you’ll easily fill up a 16GB device.
+The cause is that users don’t edit, back up, or delete their photos, turning their phones into digital graveyards.
 If you want to archive your photos to use later — whether to share or edit — make it a habit to get them off your phone.

 Enabling Google Drive’s backup options is simple.
 In the app, press the menu button or icon, then open the settings menu.
-In this menu, you can set the auto backup to be on or off, as well as change the settings that correspond to it.
+Here, you can set the auto backup to be on or off, as well as change the settings that correspond to it.
 In order to access and download your synced photos, open your Google Drive.
 Your photos are stored in a private folder labeled “Google Photos.”
 Open that folder, and you can browse and download your photos directly to your desktop.

-The service supports only JPEG photos up to 16 megapixels and Full HD (1080p) videos.
+The service supports only JPEG photos up to 16 megapixels in size, and Full HD (1080p) videos.
 That’s fine for the majority of users, but if you have a phone that shoots RAW or 4K, you’ll either have to let Google Photos downsample those files or save it to your Google Drive account.
 But, for the time being, few of us have smartphones that exceed those specs.

-Another option is the popular Dropbox app for Android, a free utility that automatically syncs files and photos with the cloud-based server, so you can easily access them anywhere.
+Like Google Drive, another option is the popular Dropbox app for Android, a free utility that automatically syncs files and photos with the cloud-based server, so you can easily access them anywhere.
 The Dropbox App is available via the Google Play store.

 Once you’ve downloaded the Dropbox app, you’ll have to either log in to your existing account or make a new one.
 Either in settings or at the top of the photos and media tab, select “Turn on camera upload” to access the settings that govern what photos get backed up automatically, and whether you want them backed up on cellular data or only over Wi-Fi.

-Email and Sharing
+Email and sharing

 It isn’t the most elegant solution, but if you only need to transfer over an image or two, and you only do it sporadically, then you can easily use your email.
 Depending on your email provider, the exact process may vary, but it’s a simple process no matter which app you use.
 Compose a new email, and enter your email address as the recipient.